-Syria: Blitz on Aleppo kills 21, including children
+Syria: Blitz on Aleppo kills 27, including children

 Trump: Assad's friend or foe?

-Questions are now swirling over how US President-elect Donald Trump might approach the war, which has seen the US and Russia on opposing sides on many counts.
+Following the US election, questions have swirled over how US President-elect Donald Trump might approach the war, which has seen the US and Russia on opposing sides on many counts.

 Central to the row is the question of which groups in the conflict are regarded as terrorist groups.
 The old Cold War enemies agreed to target ISIS, but the US has armed and supported what it calls moderate rebel groups to fight ISIS, many of which also oppose the regime of Syrian President Bashar al-Assad.